 - A total of 30 regional exploration targets were identified at the Burnakura project as part of the regional review.
 High potential exploration targets that were identified includes greenfield targets with no known first pass sampling and potential strike lengths of over 3km, and brownfield targets along strike from and adjacent to known deposits such as New Alliance and the NOA group.

-Drill programs are currently being planned to test high priority targets including underground at NOA 7/8 and NOA 1 as part of the 2-year exploration program.
+Drill programs are currently being implemented to test high priority targets including underground at NOA 7/8 and NOA 1 as part of the 2-year exploration program.
 Drill programs have been planned in conjunction with deposit reviews that have included modelling new faults that control mineralisation.
-In addition, greenfield exploration programs are currently being planned to enable the early identification of potential new resources.
+In addition, greenfield exploration programs are currently being implemented to enable the early identification of potential new resources.